axviii3/nvim-config/docs/README.md

 ### TL;DR
-Neovim configration with a minimal configuration with a relatievely low amount of plugins heavily personalised to my use cases
+Neovim configration with a minimal configuration with a relatievely low amount of plugins heavily personalised to my use cases.

 ### Installation
 Download and move, or clone this repository to neovim's config location.